Tribe's Guide to

 How to change parenting orders?

 Children’s needs change over time and so do parents’ circumstances.
-What seems logical in 2020 may be completely unworkable by 2025.
+What seems logical and a choice in the best interests of a child in 2025 may be completely inappropriate by 2028.
 Contemporary sets of court orders usually contain provisions for parenting arrangements changing as children get older.
 But it is truly impossible to foresee all developments.

 If parents can agree on the need to vary court orders, they can apply for the varied orders by consent.
 Consent orders are legally enforceable and not very difficult to obtain.